Is a battery/solar right for me?

 Alternatively, you can call the Energy Advisory Service on 8204 1888 or 1800 671 907 (free call), Monday to Friday during business hours, or you can email them at email@example.com

 Can I afford it?

-The cost of a home battery system varies depending on the size of the battery and whether you need new or additional solar panels.
-As a guide, the cost of a home battery (before the subsidy is applied) can range between $6,000 and $13,000, including installation.
+The cost of a home battery system varies depending on the size of the battery, and whether you have an existing solar system or need to purchase new or additional solar panels.
+As a guide, the cost of a small battery can start from $4,400 and a large battery can start from $9,000, including installation.

 The subsidy is calculated on the kilowatt hour capacity of the battery – meaning the bigger the battery, the larger the subsidy.
-South Australian Energy Concession holders are able to access a subsidy of $600 per kWh.
-Non-concession holders can access $500 per kWh.
-For example, a battery with 5kWh of energy storage capacity could receive a $2500 subsidy, or $3000 if you are an energy concession holder.
+South Australian Energy Concession holders are able to access a subsidy of $600 per kWh and non-concession holders can access $500 per kWh.
+For example, a battery with 5kWh of energy storage capacity could receive a $2,500 subsidy, or $3,000 if you are an energy concession holder.

 Subject to credit approval, low interest loans are available to assist participating households pay for the balance of the battery and new solar panels if required.
 When applying for the subsidy, a loan application can be made through RateSetter - the administrator of the Home Battery Scheme subsidy and $100 million in finance provided by the Clean Energy Finance Corporation.

 Use the RateSetter Home Battery Scheme calculator to calculate your loan repayments.